tomalbrc/filament/docs/src/content/item-behaviours.md

 ## `armor` behaviour
 <img class="right" src="../img/armor.png" alt="armor">

-Defines armour item behaviours, utilizing the Fancypants shader via Polymer.
+Defines armour item behaviours, using the Fancypants shader via Polymer.

 As of filament 0.7 it is possible to use armor trims to render custom armor, to enable this, set the `trim` flag to `true`.